This article is intended for end users of CloudExtend Autopilot and includes basic instructions, FAQ, and troubleshooting steps.

 Will Autopilot work if my Outlook email address is different than my NetSuite login email?

 No, Autopilot will not function if your Microsoft email address is different than the email address you use to login to NetSuite.

 Not yet.
 When you are composing an email and select a NetSuite record to attach the email to Autopilot is not an option.
 The technical reason for this is that the email does not yet have an ID that we can use for future reference in determining which emails to sync automatically.
 For this reason we suggest you send the email and then attach the email from your sent items folder and put it on Autopilot (at this point the email ID is available to CloudExtend for tracking).

 Does Autopilot work with on premise Exchange Servers

-No, Autopilot requires that use an online server hosted by Microsoft.
+No, Autopilot requires an API that is only available on online servers hosted by Microsoft.

 Does Autopilot work if the subject changes?

 No. When the subject changes Microsoft assigns a new conversation ID therefore Autopilot will stop working and will need to be enabled again.

 If I have an email on Autopilot with multiple people on the thread and 1 person replies to me via "reply" only.
 Does that email continue to sync on Autopilot?